96boards/documentation/EnterpriseEdition/Poplar/HardwareDocs/HardwareUserManual.md

 ## Introduction

-The 96Boards Poplar board is the first TV board to be certified 96Boards Consumer Edition compatible from Tocoding Ltd., and it's based around the Hisilicon Hi3798C V200 SoC, with  Quad-core ARM Cortex-A53 64-bit CPU up to 2.0GHz .
+The 96Boards Poplar board is the first TV board to be certified 96Boards Enterprise Edition compatible from Tocoding Ltd., and it's based around the Hisilicon Hi3798C V200 SoC, with  Quad-core ARM Cortex-A53 64-bit CPU up to 2.0GHz .

 - **Processor**:
    - HiSilicon Hi3798C V200 SoC